AVAnnotate/documentation/pages/ohms.md

+---
+title: Converting Legacy OHMS
+layout: home
+parent: About AVAnnotate
+nav_order: 4
+---

 Legacy OHMS XML files may be converted to AVAnnotate projects using this method.

-### To produce this AVAnnotate project from an OHMS item:
+### To produce an AVAnnotate project from an OHMS item:

 1) Locate OHMS xml file for audio item.

 #### Remove unconvertable material
 Some OHMS-XML files contain header information with item-level data which is difficult for commercial converters to handle.
 This must be removed verfore conversion, or else the converter is likely to produce a single-row spreadsheet unusable for AVAnnotate